SME | Published on November 6, 2024

 Vibration monitoring was similarly top-of-mind for our project managers.
 Our geotechnical team monitored construction vibrations to confirm the activity wouldn’t damage existing structures, such as the Rock Hall’s glass pyramid, the lakefront bulkhead, and the neighboring Great Lakes Science Center.
 Our construction materials services group was brought on to oversee the correct foundation installation process, given these complicating factors.

-As of today, the foundation is in place, and the project is headed skyward with slab and frame construction.
+As of today, the foundation is in place and the project is headed skyward with slab and frame construction.
 SME remains involved throughout construction, providing steel, coatings, and nondestructive testing to verify connections and welds as the building goes up.
 The project is expected to be completed in 2026.

 Our best work happens when teams collaborate through our One|SME culture.
 Through the Rock Hall expansion and similar projects, we take another step toward building and revitalizing our world.
 You can join our group of passionate people by viewing our open positions.